openwrt/packages/net/unbound/files/README.md

     Level.
 Same as previous option only this applies to the WAN.
 WAN are inferred by a UCI `config dhcp` entry that contains the 'option ignore 1'.

+  option dns_assist 'none'
+    Program Name.
+Use DNS helpers found on local host and match to their UCI.
+    Only program 'ipset-dns' is supported so far.
+NSD and Bind might be useful but they don't have UCI to parse.

   option dns64 '0'
     Boolean.
 Enable DNS64 through Unbound in order to bridge networks that are IPV6 only and IPV4 only (see RFC6052).